BeanHubbleday/SysAdminScripts/README.md

-# SysAdminScripts
+# Useful System Administrator Scripts
-A collection of my scripts, useful for Sys Admins
+A collection of my scripts, that could be useful for other system administrators.